ipbrennan90/razzocchio/README.md

 # razzocchio

-playing around with webgazer and react-game-kit
+Trying to automate basic trading with robinhood